|

 Edinburgh road.

-Parochial Economy Airdrie is the nearest
+p.664 Parochial Economy Airdrie is

-10 miles of turnpikes.
-The roads money is £500
+roads and 10 miles of turnpikes.
+The roads money is

-Glasgow 20 years previously.
+to Glasgow 20 years previously.

 Pettinain